developmentseed/pearl-ml-pipeline/README.md

 This code was tested using `python 3.6.5`

-Please install `train_azure/requirements.txt` into your local environment
+[Create a conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) using `.pytorch-env.yaml` file and execute the scripts from the created environment.

-You will need to set the following variables in your env
+You will need to set the following variables in your `.env`

 bash
 ```